 All of our reviews are based on exhaustive research, industry experience and whenever possible, hands-on testing.
 When you make a purchase using one of our chosen links we’ll receive a small percentage of the proceeds.
 This supports the site and keeps Jeffsetter running.
 You can read more here.

-When it comes to finding the right rig for you, how can you narrow down the options, especially if you are looking for some of the best fifth wheels for full-time living?
+When it comes to finding the right rig, how can you narrow down the options, especially if you’re looking for some of the best fifth wheels for full-time living?
 Not only are there countless options on the market today, but not all RVs are ideal for full-timing!

-In this article, we will endeavor to answer all of your questions and more.
-We will address all of the best things for you to consider before making your final purchase.
+In this article, we’ll endeavor to answer all of your questions and more.
+We’ll also address all of the things to consider before making your final purchase.
 Finally, we’ll wrap up all of this fantastic information with our list of some of the best fifth wheels, built perfectly for full-time living.

 Take it from this full-timer: making your RV into a full-time living situation is possible, and magical!
 Let’s get started and go over everything you need to know now.

 Why Choose A Fifth Wheel For Full-Time Living?

 There are a vast number of RV types available on the market, but none of them are alike a fifth wheel.
 These rigs have a number of different benefits for full-timers looking for a versatile, spacious RV they can call home; let’s explore some of these now!